 Learning how to clean a mattress will let it do its job longer and better.
-Stains and allergens reduce a mattresses life and usefulness, so taking care of the mattress will protect your investment for years.
+Stains and allergens reduce its life and usefulness, so taking care of the mattress will protect your investment for years.

 Choosing and purchasing a mattress is a big investment.
 Learning how to clean a mattress is very important to keep it both in good shape and to help keep it free from allergens and contaminants.
 How do you do this?